0sean/Sentry/README.md

   1. `git clone` the repo
   2. Run `npm install`
-  3. Configure your Sentry instance by making a .env file - there is a template in [.env.example](.env.example).
+  3. Configure your Sentry instance by making a .env file - there is a template in [.env.example](.env.example)
+  4. Create the collections `guildSettings`, `verification` and `punishments` in your MongoDB database

 Now you can run your bot with `npm start`! 🎉